Rel1cx/eslint-react/packages/plugins/eslint-plugin-react/src/rules/no-redundant-should-component-update.md

 ## What it does

-Warns if you have `shouldComponentUpdate` defined when defining a class component that extends `React.PureComponent`.
+Prevents usage of `shouldComponentUpdate` when extending `React.PureComponent`.

 ## Why is this bad?